The world of shipping can be a complex and confusing one. Take each step in this guide and you will be a pro in no time!

 Shipping can be one of the most important aspects of an order for your customers.
 Out of 1000 reviews that we analysed to find the best way to get 5* reviews, the second most common reason for 5* reviews is fast delivery (listed in two out of five reviews).
 Make sure you get it right!

-We will be going through every aspect of e-commerce shipping, including solutions and strategies to help you fulfil orders and exceed your customer expectations.
+We will be going through every aspect of e-commerce shipping, including solutions and strategies to help you fulfill orders and exceed your customer expectations.
 You will need to spend some time planning the right shipping process for your business.
 This includes designing your packaging, choosing the courier(s) and picking your pricing.

 Choosing your packaging and materials is important in representing your brand.
 Customers are led to believe that a business who damages or poorly packs their orders does not care about them.
 Follow these steps to ensure customer satisfaction.